 #154 HorseGym with Boots OKAY to REPEAT shows Boots’ signal for rubbing the inside of her ear, which we had never done purposefully before.
 It also has an interlude of belly-scratching with a new tool.

 #155 HorseGym with Boots OKAY to REPEAT for TOOTH INSPECTION: shows Boots’ signals for allowing me to lift her lips to inspect her teeth.
+This is a very early session.

 Some other possibilities are: